VamsiKrishna1211/Odometer-Recognition-from-Car-Dashboard-Images/README.md

     - The Region Proposal Network (RPN)
     - The Region of Interest (RoI) Pooling
 - The model is trained on different learning rates for different parts of the model and used SGD as the optimizer and OneCycleLR as the learning rate scheduler.
+- Refer to the image [here](assets/example_learning_rate.png) for a sample OneCycleLR learning rate scheduler.
 - Initially the model is trained for 20 Epochs, then the best model is saved and then the model is trained for another 20 epochs with lower learning rates than the previous one.
 - The model is trained on a batch size of 8.
 #### Training Results